Keisley

 Keisley is a small hamlet in the English county of Cumbria.
-It is located in the Dufton civil parish and the Eden district.
+It is located in the Dufton civil parish and the Westmorland and Furness district.

 Location and geography

 Keisley is located approximately 1 mi south east of the village of Dufton and 2 mi north west of Murton, and 3 mi east from the town of Appleby-in-Westmorland.
 Keisley is situated at the foot of Keisley Bank, a small hill with a height of 1200 ft above sea level which is part of the Pennines.
 The hamlet consists of six homes: Town Head Farm, a former winery (the only in Cumbria); Mid Town Farm, an old Edwardian house and farm; Keisely House, a large Edwardian residence with a small woodland to the south; Keisley Farm, one of the oldest buildings in the hamlet; A former public house known as the Royal Inn, now converted to a house; Rum-bush cottage, a holiday let; and a small house known as Tidy Bank situated on the south side of the hamlet.

 The various houses and farms are situated along the No68 road which connects the villages of Dufton and Murton.
 To the west of the hamlet, towards Appleby lies Flakebridge Wood (1 mi away from Mid Town Farm).
 Scalehowe wood is another smaller wood located roughly 500 meters south west of Keisley Farm.
 Keisley Beck/High Cup gill Beck is a stream that runs nearby the hamlet, originating at High Cup Nick and flowing into Flakebridge Wood.